szandala/git-demo/README.md

 # Calculator

-This project is to learn Git basics
+It project is to learn Git basics

 ![Calculator logo](./calculator.png)